ner0-m/elsa/docs/guides/python_guide/backward_projection.md

 Backward projection
 -------------------

-Now, you have this sinogram, but so far we only dealt with creating some measurements.
-If you'd have experimental data from a X-ray scanner, you'd load the sinogram and start from here.
-So now we want to reconstruction the the original object of interest.
-There are many different ways to solve this.
+From the previous section, we created an artifical sinogram through simulations.
+If you would have experimental data from an X-ray scanner, you would load that sinogram and start from there.
+Now we want a reconstruction of the original object of interest.
+There are many different ways to do this.

-The first and simplest, is to perform the adjoint operations of the forward projection.
-Simply from the previous example run the following code:
+The first and most simple one is to perform the adjoint operation of the forward projection.
+From the previous example, simply run the following code:

 ```python
 backprojection = projector.applyAdjoint(sinogram)